 Goal Motivation Description of goal Progress Other: Complete and document water risk assessments for all operations.
-Risk mitigation Water risk assessments are critical to risk mitigation.
-Operations that rely on water are identified, reviewed at a high level, and water risk assessments are completed based on priority.
+Risk mitigation An overall assessment of water risk is critical for highlighting priorities and developing local mitigation plans as warranted.
+Annually, operations that rely on water are identified, risks reviewed at a high level, and water risk assessments are completed based on priority.
+Water management plans document planned steps to mitigate risks.
+A schedule is developed to revisit the plans and evaluate the success of the mitigation strategies.
 Husky completes a high level review of all facilities annually.
 Highest priority water risk assessments have been completed.
 Other: Minimize impacts to the environment from water management activities Water stewardship Minimize impacts to the environment from water management activities.
 Husky considers this when completing water risk assessments and conducting water alternative assessments.

-Other: Minimize impact to water from Husky operations Water stewardship Husky strives to minimize impacts to surface and ground water quantity and quality from its operations.
+Goal Motivation Description of goal Progress Other: Minimize impact to water from Husky operations Water stewardship Husky strives to minimize impacts to surface and ground water quantity and quality from its operations.
 Husky evaluates for impacts to water at the site level and reviews them at the corporate level.
-Examples include impacts from spills and water extractions.
+When impacts are realized, Husky seeks continuous improvement, working to address lessons learned.
+For example, the Company is reviewing its pipeline best practices, particularly as they relate to water bodies.
 Other: Manage risks or impacts to assets and operations from water events such as flooding, drought, etc. Cost savings Manage risks or impacts to assets and operations from water events such as flooding, drought, etc. Watercourse crossing procedure implemented, internally conducted several hydrologic assessments to evaluate risks related to surface water flows.
+As an example, Husky has a business continuity plan that was informed by impacts from the 2013 flood in Calgary.
 Other: Evaluate, identify, and apply reasonable alternatives and opportunities for efficient water management based on the technical, social, economic, environmental, and regulatory aspects Risk mitigation Where practicable, Husky evaluates opportunities to use alternatives to freshwater.
 Where alternatives perform better than freshwater in terms of mitigating risk, these alternatives are pursued.
 For example, investments were made to use process-affected water to supplement water supply for a project.
 Other: Track water volumes at facilities and operations Water stewardship Consistent, reliable, and meaningful corporate water metrics.
 Husky tracks water volumes in its Environmental Performance Reporting System, and reviews water volumes at the facility level on an annual basis.
 Other: Establish, periodically review, and communicate metrics and targets in order to drive continual improvement in water stewardship Water stewardship Establish, periodically review, and communicate metrics and targets in order to drive continual improvement in water stewardship.
 Husky reviews corporate metrics regularly and shares them publicly through the annual Community Report.
-Improvements in internal metrics and tracking continued in 2015 with further development of an Environmental Reporting and Action Plan program (which records water performance at the facility level) and Corporate Environmental reporting metrics.
+Improvements in internal metrics and tracking continued in 2016 with further development of an Environmental Reporting and Action Plan program (which records water performance at the facility level).
 Other: Engage with pertinent water committees in order to keep apprised of issues and advocate for science- based management decisions Risk mitigation Husky engages with external committees to ensure understanding of regulatory requirements, stakeholder concerns, and water risks.
 Husky continues to engage with numerous water committees including watershed planning and advisory committees and industry committees including CAPP and IPIECA.